KMLehtinen/Instacart-Project-Python/README.md

 As a student of data analytics, I employed Python to uncover trends within the Instacart market.
 My objective was to extract insights from the data to improve marketing and sales performance at Instacart.

 # Context
 Instacart, an online grocery delivery and pickup service, is looking to enhance its marketing strategies.
-They want to personalize the shopping experience for their customers in order to increase sales.
+They want to personalize the shopping experience in order to increase sales and customer satisfaction.

 # Key Questions
 What are the peak order times and days?